Designer Modeling through Design Style Clustering: Room Style Clustering

-\begin{itemize} \item \textbf{Silhouette Score:} The Silhouette Score shows how similar a data point is to the cluster it is associated with, through calculating the difference between the $\overline{distance}$ from the point to the points in the nearest cluster and the $\overline{distance}$ to the points in the actual cluster.
-The value is bounded from -1 to +1, with values closer to +1 indicating a good separation of the clusters, and closer to -1 meaning that some points might belong to another cluster. \item \textbf{Davies-Bouldin Index:} The DB-index is the ratio between the within-cluster distances and between-clusters distances.
+\begin{itemize} \item \textbf{Silhouette Score ($\Diamond$):} The Silhouette Score shows how similar a data point is to the cluster it is associated with, through calculating the difference between the $\overline{distance}$ from the point to the points in the nearest cluster and the $\overline{distance}$ to the points in the actual cluster.
+The value is bounded from -1 to +1, with values closer to +1 indicating a good separation of the clusters, and closer to -1 meaning that some points might belong to another cluster. \item \textbf{Davies-Bouldin Index ($\Box$):} The DB-index is the ratio between the within-cluster distances and between-clusters distances.
 With this, we can have an insight into the average similarity of clusters with their closest cluster.
-The value is bounded from 0 to +1, with values closer to 0 relate to clusters that are farther apart from each other and less dispersed, thus, this index is more crucial when we have more dense representations. \item \textbf{Calinski-Harabasz Index:} The CH-index is another index related to the density of the clusters and how well separated they are.
+The value is bounded from 0 to +1, where values closer to 0 relate to clusters that are farther apart from each other and less dispersed, thus, this index is more crucial when we have more dense representations. \item \textbf{Calinski-Harabasz Index ($\bigtriangleup$):} The CH-index is another index related to the density of the clusters and how well separated they are.
 The score is the ratio between the within-cluster dispersion (compactness) and the between-cluster dispersion (separation).
-The CH-index is positively unbounded, and the higher the score the better. \end{itemize}
+The CH-index is positively unbounded, and the higher the score the better. \item \textbf{Adjusted Rand Index ($ARI$):} $ARI$ computes the similarity between two set of clusters.
+We tested our setups by using 70\% of the data as training set to fit the cluster algorithm and the other 30\% to analyze how the fitted clusters clustered unseen data.
+Then, using our setups fitted with the full dataset, we compared these 30\% test set using $ARI$, giving us an estimated performance value with unseen data.
+Additionally, we computed $ARI(R)$ by splitting the data based on the room sequences rather than on the individual design steps to remove any relation between training and test set.